-The AD7663 is configured to generate and provide the serial data clock SCLK when the EXT/INT pin is held LOW.
+The AD7671 is configured to generate and provide the serial data clock SCLK when the EXT/\overline{INT} pin is held LOW.
 It also generates a SYNC signal to indicate to the host when the serial data is valid.
 The serial clock SCLK and the SYNC signal can be inverted if desired.
-Depending on RDC/SDIN input, the data can be read after each conversion or during the following conversion.
+Depending on RDC/SDIN input, the data can be read after each conversion or during conversion.
 Figures 17 and 18 show the detailed timing diagrams of these two modes.

-Usually, because the AD7663 has a longer acquisition phase than the conversion phase, the data is read immediately after conversion.
-That makes the mode master, read after conversion, the most recommended Serial Mode when it can be used.
+Usually, because the AD7671 is used with a fast throughput, the mode master, read during conversion, is the most recommended Serial Mode when it can be used.

-In Read-during-Conversion Mode, the serial clock and data toggle at appropriate instants that minimize potential feedthrough between digital activity and the critical conversion decisions.
+In Read-during-Conversion Mode, the serial clock and data toggle at appropriate instants, which minimizes potential feedthrough between digital activity and the critical conversion decisions.

 In Read-after-Conversion Mode, it should be noted that unlike in other modes, the signal BUSY returns LOW after the 16 data bits are pulsed out and not at the end of the conversion phase, which results in a longer BUSY width.
-In this mode, if necessary, the internal clock can be slowed down by a ratio selected by the DIVSCLK inputs according to Table II.